syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-implement-Localization-Support/How-to-implement-Localization-Support.md

 ![](WPF_images/WPF_img4.jpeg)

- > Note: * Localized strings are not displayed in your application until the created satellite assembly is signed.
+ N> * Localized strings are not displayed in your application until the created satellite assembly is signed.
 Send in your newly created assemblies for signing.
 Your assemblies are signed and sent immediately.
  * It is not required to install satellite assemblies in the GAC or Assemblies folder.
  * Your en-US directory should contain the default satellite assembly, available in the Precompiled Assemblies or Assemblies folder.
  * Application culture change should be included before the InitializeComponent() method call in the application.
 It is better to include culture change in the App.xaml file.